sleak-lbl/weekly-emails/items/nvidiatrain.md

-### Join Us for a Training on NVIDIA HPC SDK, December 8 & 10
+### Join Us for a Training on NVIDIA HPC SDK, Next Tuesday & Thursday

 NVIDIA will present a two-part training series for NERSC and OLCF users about using OpenMP target offload with NVIDIA's HPC SDK compilers.
 The training will